cvanaret/Uno/README.md

 # What is Uno?
 Uno (Unifying Framework for Optimization) is a C++ framework aiming at unifying most of the methods for solving nonlinearly constrained optimization problems.

-# How to cite Uno?

-Please cite the article:
-**Uno: an open-source framework for unifying nonlinear optimization methods**.
-Charlie Vanaret and Sven Leyffer

-Its bibtex entry is:

 # Contributions

 Developed by Charlie Vanaret (Technische Universität Berlin)